A conceited look or a spiteful glance|

 DO NOT POST OR PUBLISH WITHOUT PERMISSION

-Advice columnist Abigail Van Buren once received a letter from a Mr. Hooker, who identified himself as a direct descendant of General Joseph Hooker of Civil War fame.
-"I don’t know how my family name became a synonym for prostitute, whore, or harlot, but I find it very offensive."
+Advice columnist Abigail Van Buren once received a letter from a Mr. Hooker, a relative of General Joseph Hooker of Civil War fame.
+"I don’t know how my family name became a synonym for prostitute, whore, or harlot, but I find it very offensive," he said.
 The writer went on to say that his son contemplated a name change because his fiancee "doesn’t want to be a 'Hooker,' and she says if she has daughters she doesn’t want them to be 'Hookers,' either."1 The origin of Hooker, as a surname, has nothing to do with "the world’s oldest profession."
 Instead, it seems to derive from another occupation: a maker of hooks.2 The earliest known reference calling a prostitute a "hooker" is 1845, but the term gained wider attention with the arrival sixteen years later of General Hooker, and as historian Thomas P. Lowrey says "his order concentrating on the whores in Washington’s Murder Bay."3

 Surnames developed gradually and casually in the Middle Ages, not through a formal or legal system.
 In a growing population, there was a need to distinguish people with the same common first names within a village or town, and last names came about as a means of sorting who was who on the tax lists.
 But oftentimes our ancestors were saddled with surnames originating as uncomplimentary nicknames.

-More than one hundred and thirty years ago, noted English etymologist Charles W. E. Bardsley attributed the emergence of these unflattering names with the arrival of the Normans.
+More than 130 years ago, noted English etymologist Charles W. E. Bardsley attributed the emergence of these unflattering names with the arrival of the Normans.
 Broad comedy was a part of their nature, and a "vein for the ludicrous was speedily acquired.
 It spread in every rank and grade of society."4

 Blackinthemouth, Wiselheade (Weaselhead), Broadgirdel, Giddyhead, Druncard (Drunkard), Sot, Badneighbor, Bastard, Devil, Hellicate (Hellcat), Gabbers, Piggesflesh and Hoggesflesh are among these surnames, some of which are prefaced with the Norman le (meaning "the").
 The meanings of other surnames are not as easily apparent, such as Gadling or Gedling (a gossiper), Bugg (uncouth or weird), le Burgulian (the braggart), le Crump (a crooked back), Haine (wretched), Turk (rowdy), Clapp (obese) and Luske (slothful).
 Two Irish examples are Crotty (hunchback) and Fogarty (an outlaw or someone who has been banished).